 Bacteria are not alone in developing resistance.
 Other microbes, including viruses, fungi and parasites, also mutate.
 Influenza is a viral infection and spreads rapidly.
 Vaccination is the preferred means for preventing influenza, but antiviral medications such as Tamiflu are used during flu epidemics.
 Research shows high rates of emerging resistance to Tamiflu, even after a single course of treatment.
 Resistance is also occurring in antiparasitic medicines, like those used to treat malaria.

-Reasons for antimicrobial existence
+Reasons for antimicrobial resistance

 There are numerous reasons for the spread of antimicrobial resistance: